DeziderMesko/gopro-utils/README.md

 # GoPro Metadata Format Parser + GPMD2CSV

-**I have recently switched my efforts to a more comprehensive [JavaScript version of these tools](https://github.com/JuanIrache/gopro-telemetry), but feel free to send a PR if you think you can improve this one**

-Examples of what can be achieved: https://goprotelemetryextractor.com/gallery

-User friendly and cross-platform tool for extracting the telemetry: https://goprotelemetryextractor.com/free

 I forked stilldavid's project ( https://github.com/stilldavid/gopro-utils ) to achieve 3 things:

 - Export the data in csv format from /bin/gpmd2csv/gpmd2csv.go